knetikmedia/knetikcloud-python-client/docs/GamificationLeaderboardsApi.md

 Retrieves a specific user entry with rank

 The context type identifies the type of entity (i.e., 'activity') being tracked on the leaderboard.
-The context ID is the unique ID of the actual entity tracked by the leaderboard
+The context ID is the unique ID of the actual entity tracked by the leaderboard. <br><br><b>Permissions Needed:</b> ANY

 ### Example
 ```python